NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Lablab purpureus.

-In many Asian households, tender, immature, whole lablab beans are most often used in cooking.
-Fresh beans can be readily available in the local markets all over topical countries.
+In many Asian households, tender and immature lablab beans are widely used in everyday cooking.
+Fresh beans are easily available in local markets across tropical regions, making them a common ingredient in traditional dishes.

-Wash the beans in cold water to remove any surface dirt.
-Trim the ends and remove any string that comes along easily while pulling off the trim ends.
-Cut them into equal sections for even cooking.
+Begin by rinsing the beans thoroughly under cold running water to remove any dirt or debris.
+Trim the ends and remove any strings that come off easily.
+Then cut the beans into uniform pieces to ensure even cooking.

-• In India, hyacinth beans are called as seim beans.
-Tender beans commonly used in sem-aloo ki sabzi with potato, onion and tomato.
+• In India, hyacinth beans are known as seim beans (सेम फली).
+Tender beans are used in the popular dish sem-aloo ki sabzi, prepared with potatoes, onions, and tomatoes.

-• Che dau van is a favorite Vietnamese bean dessert prepared with boiled hyacinth beans, sugar and coconut milk.
+• Che dau van is a traditional Vietnamese dessert made from boiled hyacinth beans, sugar, and coconut milk.

-Hyacinth beans should only be consumed after thorough cooking.
-Raw beans contain cyanogenic glycosides which can cause a release of cyanide gas and toxicity.
+Always ensure hyacinth beans are thoroughly cooked before consumption.
+Raw beans contain cyanogenic glycosides, which can release cyanide gas and cause toxicity.

 You may also like to read≻≻-